MUS3015 : Major Specialist Study: Project

 Students are recommended to arrange regular tutorials with their supervisor - six one-hour meetings being the norm - and are expected to attend at least five of the Music research seminars over the course of the academic year.

-In addition, formative assessment includes an initial proposal written over the summer vacation and an extended outline, which is submitted during Semester 1.
+In addition, formative assessment includes an initial proposal written over the summer vacation and a draft extended outline, which is submitted during Semester 1.

 In this module you will pursue an extended research project on a topic of your own choice and present your results in a form other than a dissertation - one appropriate to the topic and research method involved.
 Such a project could take one of several guises: for example a musical analysis, a scholarly musical edition, a song or tune collection, a radio ballad, or a stylistic composition project.
 Projects that resemble dissertation, composition or performance activities will not be allowed, and should instead be taken under the relevant specialist study.
 However, projects should be comparable in scope and substance to submissions in other specialist studies.